Trainable Weight Averaging: Accelerating Training and Improving Generalization: Conclusion

 \section{Conclusion}

-In this work, we propose \emph{trainable weight averaging} (TWA), a framework for subspace training.
-It generalizes previous efforts on subspace training, and also extends the manually defined averaging coefficients as in previous works to a trainable manner.
-This endows TWA with much greater flexibility and allows it to handle weights from different stages and configurations.
-In this framework, we design an efficient scheme for subspace training that allows multi-node parallel training and evenly distributes the memory and computation burden to each node.
-Leveraging the low dimensionality of the subspace, we apply TWA to efficient neural network training and better fine-tuning performance tasks.
-Extensive experiments on benchmark computer vision and neural language processing tasks demonstrate that TWA is able to achieve ${30\%-50\%}$ epochs saving for efficient neural network training and significant generalization improvement over previous arts.
+In this work, we propose \emph{Trainable Weight Averaging} (TWA), an efficient framework that enables weight averaging with learnable weighting coefficients.
+It extends the manually defined weighting coefficients as in previous works to a trainable manner, which endows with much greater flexibility and enables handling weights from different stages and configurations.
+We design an efficient parallel training scheme to cope with large-scale training and propose quantization schemes for the projection matrix to achieve memory efficiency.
+Additionally, we derive two variants, TWA-t and TWA-v, based on the data used for training, and show that TWA-v allows for more efficient and effective averaging when validation data is available.
+Extensive experiments on both efficient training and fine-tuning tasks demonstrate the effectiveness and efficiency of our approach.

-\textbf{Limitation and Future Works.} Although TWA can bring significant training efficiency by effectively utilizing historical solutions, the selection of historical solutions can have an impact on the performance, as shown in Figure \ref{fig:curve}.
-However, in practice, the specific selection of historical solutions can be pre-given along with the original training schedule of regular training.
-Another limitation is that, despite the design of a distributed framework to cope with the memory burden associated with large models, it is still not applicable to train extremely large models, such as GPT-3 \cite{brown2020language}, which cannot even fit a single model into one GPU.
-However, we believe that it is possible to develop more advanced distributed techniques to deal with the projection matrix as well as gradient projection operations.
+\paragraph{Limitation and Future Works.} Although TWA can significantly enhance training efficiency and improve performance for DNN's training by effectively leveraging historical solutions, the selection of these solutions can influence overall performance, as illustrated in Figure~\ref{fig:lawa}.
+In practice, the specific strategy for selecting historical solutions can be predetermined in conjunction with the original training schedule for standard training.
+Currently, TWA can only manage weights from a single linear model; however, it holds promise for extending algorithms to merge weights from different linear models or even from different architectures.
+Furthermore, despite the relatively small number of training variables, there remains a risk of overfitting, which can potentially degrade generalization performance.